 Q What other requirements must the prospective licensee complete before they are granted a license?

 A After taking the examination, the state of Nevada requires prospective licensees to complete one of two training programs: Either 25 inspections with an already existing inspector or an onsite educational program equal to the 25 inspections.
-Key Realty School will commence its instruction of the onsite inspection course in February of 2003.
-Click here to see a list of this course dates and times.
+Key Realty School will commence its instruction of the onsite inspection course (commonly referred to as inspection 102) in February of 2003.

 Q How in demand are inspectors or the inspection process?

 A Inspections are not required by Nevada law, but companies will always require inspections on properties being sold.
 Inspections will relieve the company of liability concurring on the structural integrity of the property.
 Because certain cities in Nevada are continuously growing (some among the fastest in the nation) homes are always being bought and sold.
 Therefore, inspections are constantly needed.